poposo/acrophobia/README.md

-# Акрофобия
+# Acrophobia
-The repo for the акрофобия dev team, and for anyone who wants the game
+The repo for the acrophobia dev team, and for anyone who wants the game